sbutler2901/Bitflask/docs/architecture.md

 - One per client
 - Manages lifecycle of client connection
 - Receives and responds to client requests
-- Dispatches server commands to CommandProcessingService
+- Dispatches client messages to CommandProcessingService

 ### CommandProcessingService